Japanese tea ceremony: Procedures

 After all the guests have taken tea, the host cleans the utensils in preparation for putting them away.
 The guest of honour will request that the host allow the guests to examine some of the utensils, and each guest in turn examines each item, including the tea caddy and the tea scoop.
 (This examination is done to show respect and admiration for the host.)
 The items are treated with extreme care and reverence as they may be priceless, irreplaceable, handmade antiques, and guests often use a special brocaded cloth to handle them.

 The host then collects the utensils, and the guests leave the tea house.
 The host bows from the door, and the gathering is over.
-A tea gathering can last up to four hours, depending on the type of occasion performed, the number of guests, and the types of meal and tea served.
+A tea gathering can last up to four hours, depending on the type of occasion, the number of guests, and the types of meal and tea served.

 Types

 A host rests a bamboo ladle on an iron pot that rests inside the sunken ro hearth.

 Every action in chadō – how a kettle is used, how a teacup is examined, how tea is scooped into a cup – is performed in a very specific way, and may be thought of as a procedure or technique.
 The procedures performed in chadō are known collectively as temae.
 The act of performing these procedures during a chaji is called "doing temae".

 There are many styles of temae, depending upon the school, occasion, season, setting, equipment, and countless other possible factors.
 The following is a short, general list of common types of temae.